pretix/pretix/doc/api/fundamentals.rst

 Compatibility
 -------------

-We currently see pretix' API as a beta-stage feature.
-We therefore do not give any guarantees for compatibility between feature releases of pretix (such as 1.5 and 1.6).
-However, as always, we try not to break things when we don't need to.
-Any backwards-incompatible changes will be prominently noted in the release notes.
+We try to avoid any breaking changes to our API to avoid hassle on your end.
+If possible, we'll build new features in a way that keeps all pre-existing API usage unchanged.
+In some cases, this might not be possible or only possible with restrictions.
+In these case, any backwards-incompatible changes will be prominently noted in the "Changes to the REST API" section of our release notes.
+If possible, we will announce them multiple releases in advance.

 We treat the following types of changes as *backwards-compatible* so we ask you to make sure that your clients can deal with them properly: